jefrnc/jefrnc/README.md

 - 🌟 **Promoter of Pulumi as IaC**
 - 💻 **Skilled in AWS, Python, and Golang**
 - 💬 Ask me about **AWS, Serverless, Pulumi**
-- 📄 Know about my experiences on [LinkedIn](https://www.linkedin.com/in/joffranco/)

 <h3>Things I code with</h3>
 <p>